pandoc-ext/section-bibliographies/README.md

 Bibliography placement
 ------------------------------------------------------------------

-Empty Div elements with class `sectionrefs` can be used to manually place the bibliography.
+Div elements with class `sectionrefs` can be used to manually place the bibliography.
 The filter will use the div as the container for the list of references, similar to how Div's with identifier `refs` are be used by plain citeproc.

 If the `sectionrefs` div is nested below another heading, then that heading must be marked with the `sectionbibliography` class,